 An Easter sermon on how to deal with the reality of our future…death.
+Welcome to our future, the end of mortal life for all mankind.

 By Mark D. Harris, (Resurrection Service, MBC, Easter 2023)